tomomilove/tomomilove.github.io/blog.md

 The reason for the change is primarily because I didn't want to use Google Site Search, since that had ads.
 This is supposed to be a beautiful personal website of love, so it can't have silly ads, right?

 There are some other benefits as well.
 For example, I was able to get the search results to match the style of the website (fonts and colors), which makes the whole experience prettier and more elegant.
+Also, this code was a lot easier to work with than Google Site Search.

 One drawback is that this search doesn't seem to be able to handle Japanese characters at all.
 That's something I could potentially fix on another day, though it would require a lot of effort with only marginal benefit.